 Take for instance the Cryptokitties example (by the way, Cryptokitties was the first successful NFT); each Cryptokitty is unique - they each have their own ‘cattributes’ and differ slightly in their appearances.
 Hence, although they are all technically ‘Cryptokitties’ they are not perfectly interchangeable with each other.

-You have almost certainly have heard of ERC20 tokens, which are tokens built on top of the Ethereum network.
-However, while ERC20 tokens are far and away the most popular standard, they are no means the only one.
-The ERC721 standard, which is used to create NFTs, is another increasingly popular standard.
-(Note: ERC just stands for Ethereum Request for Comments).
+I am sure you have heard of ERC-20 tokens built on the Ethereum network.
+However, while they are the most popular token standard, there are others.
+The ERC721 standard used to create NFTs is another increasingly popular standard.
+(Note: ERC is an abbreviation for Ethereum Request for Comments).

-Each ERC standard merely specifies a different way in which a token built using said standard.
-It is a free and open standard and for those interested in the technical details, you can refer to the GitHub page here.
-The standard has now officially left is beta phase and has now been formalized by the Ethereum community.
+Each ERC standard merely specifies a way a token is built using said standard.
+It is a free and open standard, and for those interested in the technical details, you can refer to the GitHub page here.
+The standard has officially left its beta phase and has been formalized by the Ethereum community.